xNasuni/luau-web/README.md

 This repository hosts bindings for Luau that targets websites, Node.JS, and Typescript.
 For examples and documentation, you can check out [the wiki](https://github.com/xNasuni/luau-web/wiki).

+The Luau Web package uses [luau-interop](https://github.com/xNasuni/luau-interop/).
+It's another project I made which is the fork of Luau with rewritten and overhauled WASM execution API.
+This package is just bindings for that other project, it comes bundled in here.

 # Installation

 ### pnpm <img src="https://avatars.githubusercontent.com/u/21320719?s=64&v=4" width="30px" align="left"/>